eclipse-che/che-operator/README.md

 #### OpenShift

-When the cluster is configured to use self-signed certificates for the router, the certificate will be automatically propogated to Che components as trusted.
+When the cluster is configured to use self-signed certificates for the router, the certificate will be automatically propagated to Che components as trusted.
 If cluster router uses certificate signed by self-signed one, then parent/root CA certificate should be added into corresponding config map of additional trusted certificates (see `serverTrustStoreConfigMapName` option).

 #### K8S